section-engineering-education/engineering-education/articles/building-chat-application-with-django-channel/index.md

     alt: Building Chat Application with Django Channels
 ---

+T
 This tutorial will build a fully functional chat application by implementing the chat server using Django Channel.
 This Channel was implemented on the asynchronous server used by Django.
 And this server was named Asynchronous Server Gateway Interface `ASGI`.

 ASGI is the server specification that the Channel was built upon.
-Like the `Web Server Gateway Interface` WSGI, this gives the opportunity of choosing the server and framework of choice rather than just accepting the Channel server.
+Like the WSGI, both server and framework can be chosen with choice rather than just accepting the Channel server.

-Channel allows the `HyperText Transfer Protocol` and other protocols that have long connections time.
+The Django Channel supports HTTP and other types of protocols that have long connections time.
 The Channel layers divide the entire applications into processes and support parts of Django views.

 ### Spinning up the project